redis/ioredis/README.md

 ## Pipelining
 If you want to send a batch of commands(e.g. > 100), you can use pipelining to queue the commands in the memory and send them to Redis at once.
-By this way, performance will be improved by 50%~300%.
+By this way, performance would be improved by 50%~300%.

 `redis.pipeline()` creates a `Pipeline` instance, and then you can call any Redis commands on it just like the `Redis` instance.
 The commands will be queued in the memory,